After countless trips to Disney World over the past 30 years, I have acquired lots of tips and tricks for saving money on Disney World park tickets.

 If you know you are taking a trip in November, yet ticket prices are going to rise in March, buy your tickets before the price increase to save anywhere from $5 to $25 per ticket.

-#4 Consider Special Event Tickets for Shorter Trips
+8) Consider Special Event Tickets for Shorter Trips

 One frustrating aspect of visiting the parks during a shorter trip is that 1-day and 2-day park tickets are so darn expensive per day.
 Prices don’t start to drop much below $100/day until you hit the 4-day and up mark.

 On select evenings in September and October, Mickey’s Not-So-Scary Halloween Party is held at the Magic Kingdom.
 It is a “hard-ticketed” event, which means you need a special ticket to enter the park – these tickets start at $79.

-So you can get a full eight hours in the magic Kingdom during the party (if you can hang until midnight) with much lower crowds than normal.
+So you can get a full eight hours in Magic Kingdom during the party (if you can hang until midnight) with much lower crowds than normal.
 Plus, with 1-day Magic Kingdom tickets now around $120 each, you’ll save close to $50 per person by visiting during the party.
 That would save you about $200 for a family of four!

 These events are a great way to save on park admission if you are a frequent visitor, want to spend some time in the Magic Kingdom, and don’t want to cough up $120 for a 1-day pass.

-#6 If You Qualify, Take Advantage of the Best Discounts
+10) If You Qualify, Take Advantage of the Best Discounts